auguth/pocs/article.md

 By addressing these vulnerabilities, PoCS ensures a resilient staking framework that is harder to manipulate than traditional PoS models.

-### Technical Implementation on Substrate

-The PoCS mechanism is implemented on the **Substrate** framework due to its modular design and compatibility with the **Polkadot** ecosystem.
-The core modifications include changes to `pallet-contracts` and `pallet-staking` to introduce new staking fields and logic.

-1. **Contract Storage Additions**:
-   - **AccountStakeInfo**: Contains contract owner, delegate address, and block height.
-   - **ContractScarcityInfo**: Tracks contract reputation and recent block activity to calculate the stake score.

-2. **Validator Reward Contract**: A middleware contract that facilitates fair reward distribution based on the contract’s stake score.

-3. **Governance Integration**: PoCS supports on-chain governance where contract owners can propose and vote on network upgrades using their stake scores.

-This technical integration enables seamless tracking of contract activity while maintaining compatibility with existing Substrate consensus protocols.

 ### Broader Implications of PoCS

 PoCS brings transformative benefits to the blockchain ecosystem: